the1lab/1lab/src/Homotopy/Pushout.lagda.md

 ```
 </details>

-## The Universal property of a pushout, via Cocones
+## The universal property of a pushout, via Cocones

 To formulate the universal property of a pushout, we first introduce the **Cocone**.
 A `Cocone`{.Agda}, given a type `D`{.Agda} and a span: